kagiko/vaultwarden-wiki/Updating-the-bitwarden-image.md

 Updating is straightforward, you just make sure to preserve the mounted volume.
-If you used the bind-mounted path as in the example above, you just need to `pull` the latest image, `stop` and `rm` the current container and then start a new one the same way as before:
+If you used the bind-mounted path as in the example [[here|Starting-a-Container]], you just need to `pull` the latest image, `stop` and `rm` the current container and then start a new one the same way as before:

 ```sh
 # Pull the latest version